 Infants and toddlers are twice as likely as older children to enter foster care.
 In the last 10 years, the rate of foster care entries for infants and toddlers has far exceeded the rate for older children and has driven the overall increase in foster care entry rates.
 In FY 2017, the rate was more than double, with 6.6 per 1,000 children ages 3 and younger entering foster care, compared to 2.8 for ages 4 to 17.

 Child Trends’ analysis of FY 2017 data from the Adoption and Foster Care Reporting System (AFCARS) shows that states vary widely in rates of entry for children ages 3 and younger, from 0.9 per 1,000 children in Puerto Rico to 20.8 in West Virginia.
-The five states with the highest entry rates were West Virginia, Montana, Indiana, Arkansas, and Oklahoma.
+The five states with the highest entry rates were West Virginia, Montana, Indiana, Alaska, and Oklahoma.
 Puerto Rico, Virginia, Maryland, Delaware, and New York had the lowest rates.
 Many factors likely contribute to this variation—for example, different thresholds for removing a child from the home, different practices and policies around reporting maltreatment, or regional- or community-level issues such as rates of opioid and methamphetamine use.

 Nationally, for all children in foster care, the most commonly reported reasons for removal are neglect and parental drug abuse.
 Infants and toddlers are even more likely than older children to enter foster care due to neglect (68% vs. 59%) or parental drug abuse (46% vs. 30%).
 Infants are more vulnerable to their parents’ diminished caregiving abilities and, therefore, require more attention and care than older children and youth.
 Caregivers who could otherwise provide a stable home environment for their children often struggle to do so when dealing with substance use disorder, which can lead to neglect and maltreatment.